 This has the same general form as other concepts, but it does not specify a new predicate.
 Instead, the head refers to the known predicate object but introduces a new constant identifier, P. The rule also mentions two entities in the :elements field, one for each of the named reference objects, along with variables that denote their distances from the virtual entity.
 Finally, it has a :binds field with functional expressions for calculating P's distance and angle from the agent.
-These invoke the functions $\star$ distance-to-virtual and $\star$ angle-to-virtual, which take as arguments the place's distances from the references, in this case 11.0 and 9.17.
+These invoke the functions \star distance-to-virtual and \star angle-to-virtual, which take as arguments the place's distances from the references, in this case 11.0 and 9.17.

-Recall that PUG's beliefs are either primitive percepts or instances of defined concepts, and beliefs about places involve both varieties.
-For example, based on the robot R's distances to objects X and Y in Figure 2, the corresponding belief would be (object 'id P 'distance 10.57 'angle 7.17).
-This takes the form of a primitive percept, even though it is derived from measurements about the agent's relation to other entities.
-The values for this belief's spatial attributes - distance and angles - will change as the robot moves in the environment, just as it would for visible objects like X and Y. The rule might also specify values for intrinsic attributes, such as radius, either as constants or in terms of reference objects, that will not change over time.
-Such percepts lead to inferred beliefs about places, such as (robot-at 'id (R1 P) 'distance 0.25).
+Recall that PUG's beliefs are either primitive percepts or instances of defined concepts.
+Beliefs about places have the same relationship to the rules that specify the latter.
+For example, based on the robot R's distances to objects X and Y in Figure 2, the corresponding belief would be (object 'id P 'distance 10.57 'angle 7.07).
+This takes the same form as a primitive percept, even though it is derived from measurements about the agent's relation to other entitites.
+The values for this belief's spatial attributes - distance and angles - will change as the robot moves in the environment, just as it would for visible objects like X and Y.2 However, the rule might also specify values for intrinsic attributes, such as radius, either as constants or in terms of the reference objects, that will not change over time.